Metal Carport Color Picker

 Top Height and Side Height

 With these figures, you should have a rough idea of the measurements you need for your carport.
-Try laying out the various sizes with some contractor's tape to get a feel for various combinations of dimensions.
+Try laying out the various sizes with some contractor's tape to get a feel for various combinations of dimensions, or explore layouts virtually using our 3D carport builder to adjust width, height, and length in real time.
+Once you know your ideal size, you can browse our metal carports and start building a structure that fits your vehicle and space.

 Eagle Carports